 Smart motorways are one of commonest places for a merging manoeuvre to go wrong.
 If your lane has an X above it, then you should not be, according to the letter of the law, so if you are involved in an accident because of this, it is likely that you would be seen at fault.
 However, many drivers are not properly educated on how to use a smart motorway, which means that not everyone is using the smart motorway as intended.

-If you’re asking about an accident caused by merging, then it’s important to remember that standards are set by the UK Highway code, as mentioned previously.
-As per the previous paragraph, the answer to this questions largely relates to who was at fault.
+If you’re asking about a car accident caused by merging, then it’s important to remember that standards are set by the UK Highway code, as mentioned previously.
+As per the previous paragraph, the answer to the question of ‘a car merged into my lane and hit me – can I claim?’ largely relates to who was at fault.
 For example, if you were trying to speed up quickly to avoid someone merging into your lane, then you may be seen as at fault, and therefore it is unlikely you would be able to launch your claim.
 However, should the other driver be driving dangerously or negligently while merging, and you could not avoid him hitting you, then it is more than likely to lead to you pursuing a successful merging traffic injury claim.

 |Injury Type||Explanation||Common Payment Bracket|